ltearno/hexa.tools/hexa.binding/README.md

 The first parameter (*source*) is the object on which properties are watched.
 The second parameter (*propertyPath*) is the path to the property value, starting from the source.

-		public static Binder bind( HasValue<?> widget )

-This one is use with GWT. `HasValue` is a standard interface of this framework.
-When using a HasValue as a data source, the binding system will use the standard GWT mechanism to get and subscribe to the value.

 		public static Binder bindObject( Object source )

 When using this method, the source data of the binding will be fixed and will be the source object itself.

+		public static Binder bind( HasValue<?> widget )

+This one is used with GWT. `HasValue` is a standard interface of this framework.
+When using a HasValue as a data source, the binding system will use the standard GWT mechanism to get and subscribe to the value (that is, the addValueChangeHandler method).

 		public static Binder bind( PropertyAdapter source )

 This is the more general way to specify a data source.
 With this method, you have to implement the `PropertyAdapter` by yourself.
-Note that several implementations are available for common use case (*WriteOnlyPropertyAdapter*, *DTOMapperPropertyAdapter*, ...).
+Note that several implementations are available for common use cases (*WriteOnlyPropertyAdapter*, *DTOMapperPropertyAdapter*, ...).

 ### The options